RnRukon/-Explore-Tarvel-Client-/README.md

 Add a field to give a category cost of the travel
 Location address
-Admin’s all activity is protected page after complete log in then can do admin activity. [use email: test@test.com and password: #2021dev as password for default admin. (custom authentication)]
+Admin’s all activity is protected page after complete log in then can do admin activity.(custom authentication)]

 * Additional information:
 Use react.js for the frontend.
 You are free to use any CSS library you want.
 But, we recommend using Tailwind CSS.